PhyloNext/phylonext.github.io/docs/troubleshooting.md

 Add the `-resume` flag to your command, and Nextflow will start the workflow from the last successfully executed process, retrieving all previous results from the cache.

+### Specifying the full path for input data

+When inputting data, ensuring the correct file path is essential for successful processing.
+Incorrect or incomplete paths will lead to errors.

+!!! failure "File path"
+    `Not a valid path value`

+To avoid this issue, it is recommended to use the absolute path to your input data.
+An absolute path specifies the exact location of a file in the file system, starting from the root directory.

+For instance, if your file is located in the current working directory, you can construct its absolute path by prefixing the file name with `$(pwd)/`.
+This command outputs the full path of the current directory, which, when combined with your file or directory name, provides the complete path required.
+Example: `$(pwd)/your_file_name`.

 ### The number of available CPUs